Double Categories of Relations: Characterizing Relations: Conditions for Adjoint Equivalence

+Note that precisely this composite cell appears in the proof of Lemma \ref{lemma:SufficiencyForOplaxF} where the oplax comparison cells were induced.
+However, Beck-Chevalley is implied by another condition involved in the definition of ``functionally complete'' (Definition \ref{define:FunctionallyComplete}) which will end up being supposed in the characterization theorem anyway.

-\begin{prop} If $\D$ is an equipment with strong tabulators, then $\D_0$ has pullbacks that satisfy Beck-Chevalley. \end{prop} \begin{proof} That $\D_0$ has pullbacks is proved under similar conditions in the next subsection.
-Proposition 5.2.3 of \cite{aleiferi} proves the entire result in detail. \end{proof}
+\lemma If $\D$ is an equipment with strong tabulators, then $\D_0$ has pullbacks that satisfy Beck-Chevalley.
+In particular, the oplax functor $F$ as in Lemma \ref{lemma:SufficiencyForOplaxF} is pseudo. \endlemma \proof That $\D_0$ has pullbacks is proved under similar conditions in the next subsection.
+Proposition 5.2.3 of \cite{aleiferi} proves the entire result in detail. \endproof

-A functorial choice of $\mathbb I$-limits in \S 4.3 of \cite{GP} refers to the existence of a lax functor $\D^{\mathbb I}\to\mathbb D$ equipped with a further transformation satisfying some conditions. ``Functorial" will mean something different here.
-As in the proof of Lemma \ref{lemma: sufficiency for lax G} composable proarrows induce a morphism between tabulators
+Now turn to the lax functor $G$.
+As in the proof of Lemma \ref{lemma:SufficiencyForLaxG} composable proarrows $p$ and $q$ induce a morphism between tabulators

 making a commutative square.
-If tabulators are discrete and $\F$ is a proper, stable factorization system, then $\gamma$ is an iso if, and only if, it is a cover.
+If $\D_0$ is regular, then $\gamma$ is an iso if, and only if, it is a cover.

-\begin{define} Tabulators are \textbf{externally functorial} if for each pair of composable proarrows $p$ and $q$ as above, the induced morphism $\top p\otimes \top q \to \top(p\otimes q)$ is invertible. \end{define}
+\lemma If every relation tabulates its cokernel, then each $\gamma$ as above is an iso.
+In particular, the lax functor $G$ of Lemma \ref{lemma:SufficiencyForLaxG} is pseudo. \endlemma \proof The composite of tabulators in the top row of the diagram above is a relation, hence a tabulator under the assumption.
+Thus, the unique morphism $\gamma_{p,q}$ is an iso. \endproof

+The condition that every relation tabulates is cokernel is a powerful one.
+It will be discussed more in \S \ref{section:Comprehenseionscheme}.
+For now it is worth noting that it implies ``unit-pure.''

+\lemma If every relation of $\D$ tabulates its cokernel, then $\D$ is unit pure. \endlemma \proof Given morphisms $f,g\colon A\rightrightarrows B$, since the identity spans on $A$ and $B$ tabulate the corresponding identity proarrows, $f=g$ must hold by uniqueness. \endproof